Kate Middleton’s Christening Headpiece Sparks Confusion On Twitter

 Social media was set afire after the Duchess was photographed in her christening attire as fans couldn’t seem to agree on what to call Kate’s latest headpiece.
 Some fans posted to social media about Kate’s hat, while others described it as a headband, fascinator, or bandeau.
 The unique design was even compared to a Russian tiara called a Kokoshnik by one confused fan.

-The Mirror noted that Kate Middleton has worn outfits by her favorite designer, Alexander McQueen for all three of her children’s christenings, but her buzzy headpiece at Prince Louis’ ceremony is definitely a first.
+The Mirror noted that Kate Middleton has worn outfits by her favorite designer, Alexander McQueen, for all three of her children’s christenings, but her buzzy headpiece at Prince Louis’ ceremony is definitely a first.

 Lovehats.com described the unique piece as “a personalized version of a Jane Taylor SS18 headpiece/headband,” but not everyone was in agreement as to what to call it.